House of Dextra: Build Guide

 - 15Servo Washers, Small

-Each component bolts together with four bolts or less.
-Customize any part by editing the SolidWorks source and exporting as STL.
-Daisy-chain up to 6 motors per finger; the included expansion board setup supports up to 6 fingers.
+Each component bolts together with four bolts or fewer.
+Daisy-chain up to 6 motors per finger; supports up to 6 fingers.
 Add another expansion board for up to 10.

 Assembly